-WHEREAS, the Property Owner currently has right, title and interest in land located on Robie Street and New Portland Road in Gorham, Maine, being described on Gorham Tax Map 25 as Lot 8, Map 24 as Lot 20, Map 27 as Lot 20 and Map 24 as Lot 19, pursuant to a Purchase and Sale Agreement with Bruce William Robie, Personal Representative of the Estate of Frederick Robie, Sr. dated November 12, 2021 along with a Contract for Reciprocal Sale and Exchange of Land with Susan P. Robie and Jock D. Robie dated April 13, 2022 (collectively the "Property"); and
+WHEREAS, the Property Owner currently has right title and interest in and to land located on Robie Street and New Portland Road in Gorham, Maine, being Gorham Map 25 Lot 8, Map 24 Lot 20, Map 27 Lot 20 and Map 24, Lot 19, pursuant to a Purchase and Sale Agreement with Bruce William Robie, Personal Representative of the Estate of Frederick Robie, Sr. dated November 12, 2021 along with a Contract for Reciprocal Sale and Exchange of Land with Susan P. Robie and Jock D. Robie dated April 13, 2022 (collectively the "Property"); and